DavidNash2024/Win32xx/samples/PropertySheet/Readme.txt

 PropertySheet Example
 =====================
 A property sheet will have one or more property pages.
-These pages are much like dialogs which are presented within a tabbed dialog or within a wizard.
+These pages are much like dialogs that are presented within a tabbed dialog or within a wizard.
 The data on a property page can be validated before the next page is presented.
 Property sheets have three modes of use: Modal, Modeless, and Wizard.